aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 CodePipeline leverages CodeBuild to build artifacts.
 During build time, add-ons may require various look-ups.
 For example, the add-on or stack may look up VPC, subnets, certificates, hosted zones as well as secrets.

 By default, such look-ups at build time are restricted by the CodeBuild role created by the pipeline dynamically.
-That means that builds that require look-ups will fail with access denined exception.
+That means that builds that require look-ups will fail with access denied exception.

 Customers can configure the IAM policies used by the CodeBuild as part of the pipeline execution.
 The framework provides a convenience default build policies `blueprints.DEFAULT_BUILD_POLICIES` that enable look-ups (including secret look-ups).